Coyote Ugly

 Coyote Ugly is a 2000 American comedy-drama film based on the Coyote Ugly Saloon.
-It was directed by David McNally, produced by Jerry Bruckheimer and Chad Oman, and written by Gina Wendkos and an uncredited Kevin Smith, based on "The Muse of the Coyote Ugly Saloon" by Elizabeth Gilbert.
+It was directed by David McNally, produced by Jerry Bruckheimer and Chad Oman, and written by Gina Wendkos with additional material by an uncredited Kevin Smith, based on "The Muse of the Coyote Ugly Saloon" by Elizabeth Gilbert.
 Set at the titular drinking establishment in New York City, the film stars Piper Perabo in her breakthrough role, Adam Garcia, Maria Bello, Melanie Lynskey, and John Goodman.

 The film received mostly negative reviews but was a box office success nonetheless, grossing $113 million worldwide.
 The film has become a cult classic over the years.
 In 2020, Tyra Banks said that she had been lobbying the original production team for a sequel for years.

 Plot

 Violet Sanford leaves her hometown of South Amboy, New Jersey, her father Bill, and her best friend Gloria, to pursue her dreams of becoming a songwriter in New York City.
 Violet unsuccessfully tries multiple times to get her demo tape noticed by recording studios.
 When she tries to attract the attention of a music industry scout, a bartender convinces her Kevin O'Donnell is the bar manager and Violet is hurt by the joke.
 Despondent after her apartment is burglarized, she notices three girls at an all-night diner flaunting hundreds of dollars and learns they work at a trendy bar named Coyote Ugly.

 Violet convinces the bar owner Lil to audition her but while it doesn't go well, Violet earns a second audition by breaking up a fight between customers and goes shopping with Cammie for better apparel.
 Violet douses the fire marshal in water during the second audition.
 Lil is fined $250 but offers Violet a job if she can make up the $250 in one night.
 Violet auctions Kevin off to a woman at the bar to earn the money and Kevin tells Violet that she owes him.
 Violet agrees to four dates as payment and the two begin a relationship.
 Violet's performance of Blondie's "One Way or Another" during a chaotic night at the bar convinces Lil to make her a coyote.
 Kevin helps Violet overcome the stage fright she inherited from her now-deceased mother who had also moved to New York to pursue dreams of singing.